De Lucy

-Most notable people from de Lucy (Luci) family
+Notable members

-Richard de Luci
+Richard de Lucy

-Richard de Luci (c.
+Richard de Lucy (c.
 1089–14 July 1179) was Sheriff of the County of Essex, Chief Justiciar of England and excommunicated by Thomas Becket in 1166 and 1169.
 He married Rohese, who might have been a sister of Faramus of Boulogne.

 Walter de Luci

-Walter de Luci (also Walter de Lucy) was brother of Richard de Luci.
-He was a monk at Lonlay Abbey in Normandy, then was elected Abbot of Battle Abbey in Sussex, England.
-He died while still abbot on June 21, 1171.
+Walter de Luci (also Walter de Lucy) was brother of Richard de Lucy.
+He was a monk at Lonlay-l'Abbaye in Normandy, then was elected Abbot of Battle Abbey in Sussex, England.
+He died while still abbot on 21 June 1171.

-Godfrey de Luci
+Godfrey de Lucy

-Godfrey de Luci (also Godfrey de Lucy) (c.
-1124– 11 September 1204) was son of Richard de Luci.
+Godfrey de Lucy (c.
+1124– 11 September 1204) was son of Richard de Lucy.
 He was nominated Archdeacon of Derby, and Bishop of Winchester.

-Reginald de Luci
+Reginald de Lucy

-Reginald de Luci also known as Reynold was an itinerant judge in the Counties of Nottingham and Derby in 1173.
+Reginald de Lucy also known as Reynold was an itinerant judge in the Counties of Nottingham and Derby in 1173.
 He was governor of Nottingham.
 He had a son, Richard, who succeeded him.
+He was probably another son of Richard de Lucy.

-Robert de Luci
+Robert de Lucy

-Robert de Luci was sheriff of the County of Worcester in 1175.
-He was the brother of Richard de Luci, the Chief Justiciar of England.
+Robert de Lucy was sheriff of the County of Worcester in 1175.
+He was the brother of Richard de Lucy, the Chief Justiciar of England.

 Stephen de Luci

-Stephen de Luci (13th century), one of the sons of Walter de Charlecotte, the first with his brother William de Luci to use the surname Luci.
+Stephen de Luci (13th century), one of the sons of Walter de Charlecote, the first with his brother William de Luci to use the surname Luci.
 His brother, William de Luci, was the ancestor of Thomas de Luci (also known as Thomas Lucy de Charlecotte).
-Stephen de Luci was nominated one of justice itinerant by Henry III of England in 1228.
+Stephen de Luci was nominated one of the justice itinerants by Henry III of England in 1228.

 Anthony de Lucy, 1st Baron Lucy of Cockermouth

-Anthony de Lucy (1283– 10 June 1343) fought at the Battle of Bannockburn, 1314, under Lord Clifford; became Warden of the West March in 1318; arrested and put on trial Andrew Harclay, 1st Earl of Carlisle, 1323, and was made Lord of Cockermouth in that year; made Chief Justiciar of Ireland in 1331; was keeper of Berwick and justiciar of English-held Scotland, 1334-37.
+Anthony de Lucy (1283– 10 June 1343) fought at the Battle of Bannockburn, 1314, under Lord Clifford; became Warden of the West March in 1318; arrested and put on trial Andrew Harclay, 1st Earl of Carlisle, 1323, and was made Lord of Cockermouth in that year; made Chief Justiciar of Ireland in 1331; was keeper of Berwick and justiciar of English-held Scotland, 1334–37.
 The "predominant magnate in the far North-West, superseding the Cliffords..."